hotrodorm/hotrod/hotrod-project/hotrod-livesql/tuples.md

 - version=1
 ```

+It's also possible to specify the desired fetch size using the variation `.executeCursor(<desired-fetch-size>)`.
+The desired fetch size is only an indication to the driver; this one, in turn, can ignore or adjust this value without notice.

-## Example 9 -- Select a Single Row
+## Example 9 -- Selecting a Single Row

 The code: